 Sponsor application guidelines specify required proposal components, forms, and templates to be submitted for a funding opportunity.
 The guidelines also may specify formatting requirements such as page limits, character limits, spacing, margins, font type, and font size.
 Most importantly, guidelines often outline general grant review and evaluation criteria.
 Details regarding submission deadlines, eligibility criteria, program goals, project expectations, duration, and award size are given within the a separate document, the 'call for proposals/applications'.

-UC ANR research is supported by several federal sponsor.
+UC ANR research, extension, and education is supported by several federal sponsor.
 Review the guidelines for common sponsors given below.

 - United States Department of Agriculture – National Institute of Food and Agriculture (USDA NIFA)

 - United States Forest Service (FS)